ak-coram/wayflan-mirror/doc/Client-API-Reference.md

-The wayflan-client package includes all symbols from the [wayflan package](./API-Reference.md) plus the interface for connecting to, sending messages to, and dispatching events from a compositor.
+The wayflan-client package includes all symbols from the [wayflan package](./API-Reference.md) plus the interface for connecting to, sending messages to, and dispatching events from a server.

 The macro forms **define-interface**, **define-enum**, **define-request**, and **define-event** are all used internally by `:wayflan-client-impl`, and are